Fans call for McDonald's 'boycott' following Szechuan sauce snafu

 However, McDonald’s failed to mention in any of their widespread promos that only 20 packets of the highly anticipated sauce would be available at the stores.
 The Huffington Post reported that some locations listed online as participating stores didn’t actually have the sauce packets at all or some had sold out before the authorized selling time.

 Once the fans realized that the sauce had been sold out after waiting in line for hours, they were outraged.
-So much so that the police had to be called to disband an angry crowd surrounding a Wellington, FL McDonald’s.
+So much so that the police had to be called to disband an angry crowd surrounding a McDonald's in Wellington, Fla.

 Other locations, adults left angry and kids left crying.